 In a bulk heterojunction polymer solar cell, light is harvested by semiconducting polymer as donor and a subsequent charge transfer occurs at the polymer interface with acceptor (typically fullerene derivatives).
 In one hand, polymer should possess small band gap to harvest as much as possible solar emission.
 In another hand, polymer should be slightly emissive to help exciton migration: since exciton diffusion is proportional to the overlap between emission and absorption.
-Poly(2,5-thienylene vinylene) (PTV) derivatives have been considered as the promising candidates as donor materials due to the low band gap $1.55\sim1.8$ eV [151-154].
+Poly(2,5-thienylene vinylene) (PTV) derivatives have been considered as the promising candidates as donor materials due to the low band gap $1.55 \sim 1.8 \text{ eV}$ [151-154].
 However, the pristine PTV does not show any appreciable photovoltaic property.
-This is due to the fact that lowest excited state in PTV is of $2A_g$ symmetry which does not allow any appreciable optical emission thus prohibiting energy transfer and the subsequent charge separation.
-Following the strategy outlined in Section 2.4, we investigate the chemical substitution effects on both the lowest-lying excited state ordering.
-It is found that for R = COOH, NO_2 and CHO (chemical structures see Fig. 11), the lowest excited state becomes $1B_u$, while for $R = CH_3$ or OH, there is no excited state alteration [150].
-Then we calculate the absorption and emission spectra for the experimentally available PTV-COOH at 300 K, shown in Fig. 12, in comparison with the experiment.
-Oligo(thienylene vinylene) (OTV) including six unit cells were chosen as the computational model in the spectrum calculation.
-It is clearly seen that the line shapes and stokes shift in theoretical spectra are in excellent agreement with the experimental results, which again validates our vibration correlation formalism.
-To demonstrate the advantage of such formalism, we compare the computer wall time for the emission spectrum as a function of the number of normal modes for the series of nTV-COOH (n = 2-6), and plotted them in Fig. 13.
-As the number of normal modes N increases, the computation time grows as N^3 , namely, matrix manipulation.
-In our formalism, all the vibrational quantum numbers (from 0 to ∞) for all the modes are automatically included.
-In contrast, for the traditional sum-over-states approach, one needs a cutoff for vibrational quanta.
-For example, considering the simplest 0 K case, the computational timescale is $(a + 1)^N$, where a is a cutoff of vibrational quanta.
-The inset of Fig. 13 shows the computing
+This is due to the fact that lowest excited state in PTV is of 2Ag symmetry which does not allow any appreciable optical emission thus prohibiting energy transfer and the subsequent charge separation.
+Following the strategy outlined in Section 2.4, we

 Fig. 8.
 Comparison of our results (solid) with the experimental ones (dashed) and with previous theoretical results (dotted): (a) absorption spectrum at 423 K for anthracene; (b) emission spectrum at 433 K for anthracene; (c) and (d) are the absorption and emission spectra at 300 K for tetracene respectively; (e) and (f) are the absorption and emission spectra at 5 K for pentacene respectively.
+Source: Reprinted figure with permission from Ref.
+[39].